My notes to you- you can skip the italics and go right to symptoms if you want.

 It is important to note that symptoms come and go.
 If you overdo it and get PEM (post exertional malaise) you will be more symptomatic.
 If you have CFS/ME mildly enough, you may just feel like you are getting older or aren’t quite in top shape anymore most of the time, and then get worse symptoms sometimes if you overextend.

-I have a friend with CFS/ME who is also being treated at Stanford who experiences bouts of CFS/ME between periods of feeling normal.
+I have a friend with ME/CFS who is also being treated at Stanford who experiences bouts of ME/CFS between periods of feeling normal.
 These relapses seem to happen on an almost predictable schedule.
 This is uncommon, but it happens.

 The most important thing: if you don’t rest and pace so you don’t have a PEM crash, symptoms get worse and more frequent overall.
 This can cause you to get worse over time.

-For others it might mean feeling more like I felt on my best days before today's cocktail of treatments- muscles sore, tired, less able to do things, more mental fog.
+For others who are more mild it might mean muscles are sore, tired, less able to do things, more mental fog.
 In either case, the more and the better you rest the sooner it will go away.
 But you have to rest a little longer than you think.
-It could take a day or it could take weeks to recover from a bad crash.
+It could take a day or it could take weeks or even months to recover from a PEM crash.
 When you start to feel better, take it easy for another day or two or you can crash right back.

 Things that give you PEM